TOILmodular/GARGLER/README.md

 #### Features
-- Four different (but not independent) CV outputs with a range from 0V to 10V
+- Four different (but not independent) CV outputs with a range from 0V to 9V (not evenly distributed)
 - Separate controls for portamento and attenuation for each CV output
 - A clock input to drive the module
 - Two optional external inputs from which a 16-stage shift register is influenced and the CV output values are being derived